lucapette/website/content/writing/what-i-think-about-when-programmers-talk-about-speed.md

 code isn't the goal.
 Working products are the goal.

-This perspective keeps priorities focused on what matters and it should play a major role in "developers' performance":
+This perspective keeps priorities focused on what matters and it should play a major role in "developers' performance".

-> Don't look at their code, look at the features they wrote

 I hope other people benefit from this perspective and realise they are not as slow as they think.
 Or the other way around.
 That may be a little harder to